 I specialze in rentals for the Coconut Grove, Coral Gables, Brickell and Miami areas!!

 The Rental Expert!!

 My name is Joe Higgins and I am a Realtor who specializes in residential rentals for the Coconut Grove, Coral Gables, Brickell & Miami area's!!
-If your looking to rent an apartment, condo, single family home or town home then you came to the right place!!
-If your looking to search MLS Listings then click the "Search MLS Quick Links Now" tab below.
-If you are short on time, you can click the "Call" button to speak to me me directly.
+If you're looking to rent an apartment, condo, single family home or town home then you came to the right place!!
+If you're looking to search MLS Listings then click the "Search MLS Quick Links Now" tab below.
+If you are short on time, you can click the "Call" button to speak to me directly.
 You can also send me a quick e-mail with what you are looking for!!